afonsoc12/docker-telegraf/README.md

 docker run --rm afonsoc12/telegraf:latest telegraf config > telegraf.conf
 ```

-In addition, this image is extended with speedtest-cli, so that it is available to telegraf.
+In addition, this image is extended with speedtest-cli so that it is available to telegraf.
 To test it out:

 ```shell
 docker run --rm afonsoc12/telegraf:latest speedtest-cli